dbltnk/rules-exploration/README.md

 ## Refactoring

+* make it start up super fast (became really slow with the addition of the charts)
+* UI should be visible in edit mode

+* use some reasonably stable unity version
-* remove unnecessary assets/code
+* remove unnecessary assets/code (-> make shit open quickly, less importing)
-* get rid of potential copyright issues
+* get rid of sample code (procgen toolkit, chart tool) & their potential copyright issues
 * make the ideas above easily possible for a novice coder like me
-* UI should be visible in edit mode

 * support drag & drop movement of tiles
 * support zoom & drag-move of camera
 * support animations, shaders, etc